Hafiz-Ahmed14/Tribute-WebPage/README.md

 # Tribute-WebPage
-This is my first time Tribute website page making, There i use html and css for this .
+This is my first time using the Tribute website page making, There I used HTML and CSS for this.
+There are some photos for the Tribute Website, I include the history of A.P.J ABDUL KALAM.
+Title: The Missile Man of India
+Name : A .
+P .
+J ABDUL KALAM

+Author: Md Hafiz Ahmed
+Status: Junior Programmer.